princetonwong/taskManager/README.md

 ## Unit-test by pytest
 Run the following command to test the application:
 ```
-docker exec -it backend pytest
+docker exec -it taskmanager-backend pytest
 ```

 If there is no data in the database, the app will automatically create sample data for you.